sathvik987/face-detector-back-end/README.md

 1. Clone this repo
 2. Run `npm install`
 3. Run `npm start`
+4. Run sql queries from database.txt file
-4. You must add your own API key in the `controllers/image.js` file to connect to Clarifai API.
+5. You must add your own API key in the `controllers/image.js` file to connect to Clarifai API.

 Get your clarifai API key [here](https://www.clarifai.com/)